DataDog/datadog-operator/docs/cluster_agent_setup.md

 # Cluster Agent

-To deploy the Cluster Agent along with the Agent, update the current `DatadogAgent` resource with the [`datadog-agent-with-clusteragent.yaml` file][1]:
+By default, the Cluster Agent is deployed along with the Agent.

+The Cluster Agent configuration is defined in the `spec.clusterAgent` section, for example: [`datadog-agent-with-clusteragent.yaml` file][1]:

 ```yaml
 apiVersion: datadoghq.com/v1alpha1